arcology-network/.github/profile/README.md

 On Arcology, a node is no longer a single machine but can be a group of interconnected computers with functional modules deployed.
 All the machines can work collaboratively to share the workload (execution/storage/bandwidth) just like one.
 The overall throughput is proportional to amount of the resources available.

-In case the workload outgrows the resources of a single machine, try the cluster mode.

 ## [Arcology Docs](https://doc.arcology.network/product-docs/overview/welcome-to-arcology-network) :book: